Greensburg, Pennsylvania: History

-In the early 19th century, Greensburg had very little growth in population (see population data table in this article).
+In the early 19th century, Greensburg had very little population growth (see population data table in this article).
 After 1850, Greensburg became a growing county seat with inns and small businesses.
 A railroad stop and the discovery of large areas of soft coal nearby made it the center of a vigorous mining industry in the late 19th century and early 20th century.
+Several coal mines (Greensburg/Keystone Nos.
+1 and 2, Hawksworth, and Radebaugh) were opened in and around Greensburg during this period with nearly all of the coal being shipped by rail.

-Seton Hill College, formerly St. Joseph's Academy, became a four-year women's institution in 1918.
+Seton Hill University, formerly Seton Hill College and prior was St. Joseph's Academy, became a four-year women's institution in 1918.
 Greensburg became a City of the Third Class on January 2, 1928.
 After World War II, more residential areas were developed in various sections of town.
 Greensburg's cultural status grew as the Westmoreland County Museum of Art opened in 1959 and the University of Pittsburgh founded the branch campus, the University of Pittsburgh at Greensburg, in 1963, now located in Hempfield Township.

 The opening of Greengate Mall and Westmoreland Mall in 1965 and 1977, respectively, marked a new era for retail shopping in the area but negatively impacted retail businesses in Downtown Greensburg's shopping district.
 Changes in local shopping habits had already taken their toll by the late 1970s when Troutman's Department Store closed.
-By the mid-1990s, city officials shifted their revitalization plans on the cultural aspects of Downtown Greensburg, such as the restorations of the Palace Theater and the historic Train Station, as well as a new, recently opened performing arts center for Seton Hill University.
+By the mid-1990s, city officials shifted their revitalization plans on the cultural aspects of Downtown Greensburg, such as the restorations of the Palace Theater and the historic Train Station, as well as a performing arts center for Seton Hill University.
 Also, in July 2009, Lake Erie College of Osteopathic Medicine, the largest medical school in the country, opened a satellite campus at Seton Hill University.
-Now over 200 students study at LECOM at Seton Hill every year.
+Now, over 200 students study at LECOM at Seton Hill every year.
 As part of this ongoing transition, an expansion of the Westmoreland Museum of American Art was completed in 2015.

-The city is home to the Roman Catholic Diocese of Greensburg.
+The city is home to the Diocese of Greensburg.

-Historical facts

-Greensburg's first log schoolhouse was located at the site of St. Clair Park.

-St. Clair Park was originally a cemetery.
-When the borough banned cemeteries, St. Clair cemetery was moved to its current location, just east of town.

-Mid Town Plaza was also originally a cemetery.
-Most, but not all, of the graves were moved to other area cemeteries upon its redevelopment.

-Mt.
-Odin Park was originally the estate of Dr. Frank Cowan, attorney, physician, author, and former Secretary to President Andrew Johnson.
-Dr. Cowan willed his land to Greensburg to be used for recreational purposes.